npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-24-google-io-accessibility.md

 If touchable areas are too small, users who have a tremor will struggle to select them.
 You should aim for making these targets a minimum of 48dp x 48dp.
 The visual area doesn't need to be this size, you could make the touchable area larger than what is seen - possibly using a `TouchDelegate`.

 Proper contrast allows for visually distinguished elements, making them easier to see for everyone and in particular those with a form of visual impairment.
 Consider using a contrast ratio of 4.5:1 from foreground to background.
-To make this easier there are online tools available to measure the contrast ratio between two colour values [TODO add link].
+To make this easier there are online tools available to measure the contrast ratio between two colour values, such as [this one](http://leaverou.github.io/contrast-ratio/).
 When you have text content that is large (18sp or greater), then you should aim for a ratio of 3:1, or 4.5:1 with smaller text.

 When creating your view layouts, there are attributes you can add to make sure it makes sense to a screen reader.
 Firstly, make sure you label the clickable views to ensure they appear as actions.
 Secondly, the `focusable` attribute is used to denote an element that should group content.
 For example, if you have a row of data with a label and a value, by making the parent layout focusable will mean the screen reader can read it out together.
 This should make the view more understandable and ensure everything is read out in the correct order.

 ### Testing

 The best way to ensure the app is fully accessible is through manual testing with features like TalkBack enabled.
 However, there are some automated methods you can use as a first pass through the application.
-The Accessibility Testing Framework [TODO add link] is integrated with Espresso (`AccessibilityChecks.enable`) and Robolectric (`@AccessibilityChecks`).
+The [Accessibility Testing Framework](https://github.com/google/Accessibility-Test-Framework-for-Android) is integrated with Espresso (`AccessibilityChecks.enable`) and Robolectric (`@AccessibilityChecks`).
 This will test the view currently being tested for common accessibility issues.
-There is also Accessibility scanner [TODO add link] that runs on the device for real time evaluations, which can be used by non-technical users.
+There is also [Accessibility Scanner](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor) that runs on the device for real time evaluations, which can be used by non-technical users.
 By scanning the screen it can show you a screenshot with suggested fixes highlighted.
 This can then be easily shared with your developers if you aren't the person working on the fixes.
 These tools are very good as a first pass, however, they won't catch everything and will likely report false positives.
 Ensure you test the app manually as well to see for yourself what it is like.

 ### Wrap Up